amstrd-cpc/amstrd-cpc/README.md

 hi, i'm **amstrd**.

-this page is a storage room and a running log of things i'm building, breaking, fixing, and slowly dragging into existence.
+this page is a storage room and a running log of things i'm building.

 right now this github is still being assembled.

 ---

 ## what you'll find here

 - backend and infra-adjacent stuff
 - scripts and utilities
+- VST Plugins
 - experiments
-- systems built out of necessity, irritation, or obsession
+- systems
 - early foundations for bigger projects

 ---